 If you’re planning a full day around this neighbourhood, the best Barcelona walking streets guide covers the Eixample grid in detail — Bruc and its surrounding blocks are worth time on foot.

-IKOYA Izakaya: Matsuhisa’s Accessible Side
+IKOYA Izakaya, Matsuhisa’s Accessible Side

 IKOYA Izakaya faces the Mercat de Santa Caterina in El Born.
 The format is izakaya — sushi sits alongside robata-grilled dishes, small-producer sakes, and a wider menu than any of the omakase bars.
 The market proximity is functional: morning product goes into the midday service.